How do I wire my thermostat?

-The thermostat uses 1 wire to control each of your HVAC system’s primary functions, such as heating, cooling, fan, etc. See the diagram below for what each wire controls on your system:
+The thermostat uses one wire to control the primary functions of your HVAC system, such as heating, cooling, and fan.
+See the diagram below for the role of each wire in your system:

 S – Indoor and Outdoor Wired Sensors

 G – Fan

 U – Humidifier, Dehumidifier, or Ventilator control

 L/A – A – Input for heat pump fault

 O/B – Reversing valve for Heat Pump systems

 Aux / W2 – Heat Stage 2 (Heating)

 *Trade model thermostats must operate “dual-fuel” systems, which use a heat pump for the first 1 or 2 stages and a gas or oil furnace for backup/emergency heating.
 If you have a dual-fuel system, or are unsure, pause and contact a Professional HVAC Contractor.

 Follow the instructions below to guide you through basic wiring: